Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Small service dog

-Service dogs can be any shape, size, or breed. @vos_ptsd_servicedogOpens in a new tab.
+Service dogs can be any shape, size, or breed. @vos_ptsd_servicedog

 Some guidelines for service dogs in transportation: